AAD 0087. Content Management Systems for Designers

 Hours: 90 (36 lecture, 54 laboratory)

-Intermediate level course in front-end Web development and design with a focus on using CMS (Content Management Systems).
-Students learn how to install a CMS; work on a local server for development; enhance the site functionality with plugins, widgets, and themes; customize the appearance of the site to meet brand requirements; manage visitor interactions; and manage updates and security issues.
+Intermediate-level course in front-end Web development and design with a focus on development within a CMS environment (Content Management System).
+Students learn how to install a CMS; work on a local server and hosted server for development; enhance the site functionality with plugins, widgets, and themes; customize the appearance of the site to meet brand identity requirements; manage visitor interactions; and manage updates and security issues.
 (CSU)

 AAD 0087 - Content Management Systems for Designers